manjulaRathnayaka/WSO2ConApp/README.md

 	AIzaSyDQOhLqVwb5u-tH20F2SJf0RC2QegLa5-8

 Let's create a property to retrieve this key:
-1. Click on **Runtime Configs → Properties → Add Property** button,
+1. Click on **Runtime Configs → Properties → Add Property** button
-2. Name the property as 'googleAPIKey',
+2. Name the property as 'googleAPIKey'
 3. Paste the key as Value

 Go to Repo and Build page and click on edit to start coding using cloud IDE.